 - Colors: What specific colors and color variations best represent your business?

 - Logos: What will your logo(s) look like?
 What size will it/they be and when will you use variations if you have them?
+Check out some other great ideas to get the most from your logo.

 - Fonts: Font size and type is another factor that will help your marketing materials stay consistent and recognizable.